 We request that all items which parents deliver to the school for their children be left on the counter at the office.
 Your child will be paged to the office to pick up the items.
 This method will save interrupting your child’s studies.

 At Signal Hill Elementary School an emphasis is placed upon pupil safety.
 School and bus rules are designed to prevent injury to oneself and others.
 Reminders of safe practices are frequent and occur in classrooms and at assemblies.
 Our Supervision Aides are vigilant to ensure that your children are safe on the school grounds during recess breaks.
-Teachers are on supervision duty from 8:25 to 8:41.
-There is NO supervision on the school grounds after 3:02 pm.
+Teachers are on supervision duty from 8:25am to 8:45am and from 3:02pm to 3:22pm (when busses leave).
 When parents become aware of unsafe conditions, they are encouraged to immediately notify the principal who will work to correct the problem.

 Sick or Injured Children